oPisiti/File-Browsing-Webserver/README.md

 # A custom webserver built from scratch with Rust

 This is a simple web server built from the ground up using Rust.

+Its main goal is to allow for file browsing the host's file system.

 The server is designed to demonstrate basic networking concepts, HTTP request handling, and multi-threading in Rust.

 ## Features

+- Serve the file system
 - Basic HTTP request/response handling
 - Multi-threaded requests handling, capped at 4 threads
 - Custom routing and static file serving